 While it is true that higher levels of testosterone in men do lead to more oil production, which could contribute to clogged pores, this is not enough evidence to say if high levels cause acne specifically.

-What is more, acne is not caused by increased testosterone levels in women, so there must be another cause.
+Additionally, acne is not caused by increased testosterone levels in women, so there must be another cause.
 It is important to note that while acne and high levels of hormones vary from person to person, what causes one may not necessarily impact the other.
+There is a popular myth that masturbation causes acne because it causes hormone fluctuations, but this is not true.

 There are scientifically valid reasons why both might occur, but there is no evidence that they directly correlate with each other.